 On Tuesday, Dec.
-17, 2024, more than 280 legal professionals with business in Chicagoland joined InfoTrack for an informative, free webinar on the impact of the upcoming change to the rules regarding original process service in Cook County.
+17, 2024, more than 280 legal professionals with business in Chicagoland joined InfoTrack for an informative, free webinar on the impact of the Jan.
+1, 2025 update to the rules regarding original process service in Cook County.

-Catch up on the most important callouts from this Q&A session below.
+Catch up on the most important callouts from these Q&A sessions below.

 1. Does this new process serving law only apply to Cook County cases?